-My favorite tool to guide teams through these tough conversations is our Accommodations Checklist for Telepractice.
+My favorite tool to guide teams through these tough conversations is our Accommodation Checklist for Telepractice.
 We designed the form so that teams would be able to look at Physical, Cognitive, Behavioral, and Communication considerations, and then decide what sort of accommodations need to be made to remove the barriers to accessing services via telepractice.
 It also has a section to guide the discussion about what sort of Support Resources the student might need, as well as an area to delegate roles and responsibilities and to decide appropriateness.
 Read on to learn how it works, then download it for free below!

 Physical considerations for telepractice include factors related to how a student physically accesses the technology involved.
 This section asks the team to think about what the student needs to maintain their physical orientation to the screen, to see and track tasks on screen, to carry out fine and gross motor tasks such as typing, mousing, and pointing, and to hear the clinician and themselves during therapy.
 If the team determines that the student needs additional support in this area, the checklist offers a list of possible accommodations such as adjustments to lighting or screen contrast, alternative placements for the computer, and the use of assistive technology such as switches and joysticks.